 - Access to the facility is allowed between 9 a.m. and 6 p.m.
 Monday through Friday.
 Special authorization is required to access the facility during weekends or outside of the normal hours of operation.

 - Individual researchers are responsible for conducting their own imaging sessions on the microscope.
 Problems while using the microscope should be recorded in the log journal.
 It is important to keep in mind that failure to do so creates the potential of serious hardware breakdown with very expensive repair as a result.

 All training of new users will be conducted by Dr. Zhukarev only.
-Principal investigators should contact the director to request training of their students.
+Principal investigators should contact the director to request training of their students and personnel.

 Help and Collaboration of Research Projects

 Dr. Zhukarev will be available to help with research projects in both the acquisition of high resolution images and in image processing steps for all microscope platforms, including the two-photon and the super-resolution microscopes (at Biology).

 Arrangement for research help and collaboration are encouraged, but must be approved by the department chair, Dr. Itzhak Fischer.

 Reserving the Confocal Microscope